-Although we are at the early stages of development, we recognise there is nobody else providing a service like this, so we are a unique organisation that is generating a great deal of interest.
+Although we are at the early stages of development, we recognise there is nobody else providing a service like this, so we are a unique organisation that is generating a great deal of interest and have high ambitions..

 In 2021 we will start the process to become a registered charity.
 At the moment we are running as a not for profit organisation and we are all volunteers.
 Our main priority is to find funding for a business manager and an outreach worker.

 Where can you find the Mental Health Motorbike?

 Our bike will wrapped in its 2021 colours and be out on the British roads from March onwards.
 Below are some of the locations where we will be.
 Check the events calendar to see some of the events.
 Here you can meet us for a chat and a cuppa.
 If you want to be part of the team why not volunteer?